 Protective equipment must fit properly and be inspected on a regular basis.

-Signs and Symptoms of Concussion – The signs and symptoms of concussion may include but are not limited to: Headache, appears to be dazed or stunned, tinnitus (ringing in the ears), fatigue, slurred speech, nausea or vomiting, dizziness, loss of balance, blurry vision, sensitive to light or noise, feel foggy or groggy, memory loss, or confusion.
+Signs and Symptoms of Concussion – The signs and symptoms of concussion may include but are not limited to: Headache, appearing to be dazed or stunned, tinnitus (ringing in the ears), fatigue, slurred speech, nausea or vomiting, dizziness, loss of balance, blurry vision, sensitivity to light or noise, feel foggy or groggy, memory loss, or confusion.

 Treatment of Concussion - The participant shall be removed from practice or participation immediately if suspected to have sustained a concussion.
 Every participant suspected of sustaining a concussion shall be seen by a physician before they may return to athletic participation.
 The treatment for concussion is cognitive rest.
-Participant’s should limit external stimulation such as watching television, playing video games, sending text messages, use of computer, and bright lights.
-When all signs and symptoms of concussion have cleared and the participant has received written clearance from a physician, the participant may begin the Return to Play protocol as determined by your physician
+The participant should limit external stimulation such as watching television, playing video games, sending text messages, using of computer, and bright lights.
+When all signs and symptoms of concussion have cleared, and the participant has received written clearance from a physician, the participant may begin the Return to Play protocol as determined by the physician.

 Return to Play Progression- 6 steps as per CDC guidelines

-Step 1: Back to regular activities (such as school) Athlete is back to their regular activities (such as school).
+Step 1: Back to regular activities (such as school) The athlete is back to their regular activities (such as school).

 Step 2: Light aerobic activity Begin with light aerobic exercise only to increase an athlete’s heart rate.
 This means about 5 to 10 minutes on an exercise bike, walking, or light jogging.
 No weight lifting at this point.